Skip to main content

 + Electives (15 - 18 credits)

-Up to 12 graduate credits may be transferred from other accredited institutions or taken in other relevant subjects (e.g. content courses in your licensure field, ADED, ETHS, PSYC, MAPL, MPNA courses, etc.) More electives are being developed by faculty.
+Up to 12 graduate credits may be transferred from other accredited institutions or taken in other relevant subjects (e.g. content courses in your licensure field, ADED, ETHS, PSYC, MAPL, MPNA courses, etc.) A minimum of 34 graduate credits total must be completed toward the degree.
+Discuss elective options with the Graduate Program Coordinator.
 (NOTE: If a student decides to complete a non-thesis option for their capstone project, then an additional 3 credit elective must be completed.)

 This course provides advanced theory and practice regarding common methods of differentiating instruction for urban middle school and high school classrooms.
 Post-baccalaureate urban teacher candidates learn how to create developmentally appropriate and culturally relevant unit and lesson plans that attend to the various abilities, needs, cultures, experiences, and interests of urban 5-12 students while also meeting district and state standards for learning and making interdisciplinary connections.
 Foundational understanding of the diverse learning styles and developmental characteristics of young adolescent and adolescent learners forms the basis upon which appropriate plans are developed and methods are employed.
 The inter-relationships between standards, assessment, curriculum and instruction are examined in promoting high achievement for each urban learner.
 Teacher candidates examine current trends and research in urban middle school and high school education along with the…